Aotearoa New Zealand's histories: Trialling and consultation

-By June 2021, the Ministry of Education had received 4880 submissions on the draft document and several principals reported that they had trialled it, generally successfully with some acknowledgement that teachers would need extra training and the necessity of monitoring that the curriculum didn't become a "tick box" add on to the current Social Sciences strand.
+By June 2021, the Ministry of Education had received 4880 submissions on the draft document and several principals reported that they had trialled it, generally successfully with some acknowledgement that teachers would need extra training and the necessity of monitoring that the curriculum did not become a "tick box" add-on to the current Social Sciences strand.
 The president of Te Akatea, the Māori principals' association, Bruce Jepsen, said the curriculum was an opportunity for all members of New Zealand society to understand that creating a "more equitable and socially just future" depends on learning how the present is shaped by the past.

 The New Zealand Council for Educational Research (NZCER) was contracted in 2021 by the Ministry of Education to analyse and report the findings from the public engagement.
 The report acknowledged that the purpose of the consultation had been to answer three questions: Do people think the draft content reflects us as a nation?
 What is most important to people?
 What do people see as the challenges in implementing this curriculum change?
 The writers note that "history is a contentious and contested space" and at the positive end of the responses the proposed changes to the curriculum were seen as "important, overdue, and of benefit to learners and to Aotearoa."
-Some strongly opposed expressed "outright rejection and serious concern expressed about the proposed ideas introduced in the draft curriculum content", while the "extreme end of the negative commentary... [included]...responses that were anti-Māori, anti-Māori history, and anti-Māori language."
+Some strongly opposed expressed "outright rejection and serious concern expressed about the proposed ideas introduced in the draft curriculum content", while the "extreme end of the negative commentary... [included]...responses that were anti-Māori, anti-Māori history, and anti-Māori language".